-November is National Family Caregiver Month, a time to focus attention on the more than 50 million Americans (nearly 1 in 5 people) who care for loved ones with health or functional needs.
-In the U.S., Family Caregiver Month was designated 24 years ago to focus specifically on those who provide unpaid support for individuals experiencing a loss of independence due to aging, those with Alzheimer’s disease or dementia and family members of any age who are living with disabilities.
-Today we are putting this group of caregivers in the spotlight while acknowledging the caregiver umbrella includes many selfless individuals who attend to others’ needs day-in and day-out.
+As families gather near and far for holiday celebrations, we want to honor those who provide year-round care for loved ones experiencing a loss of independence due to aging, those with Alzheimer’s disease or dementia and family members of any age who are living with disabilities.
+The caregiver umbrella includes many selfless individuals who attend to others’ needs day-in and day-out.

 If you are a family caregiver, we see you, thank you and hope you find information below to support you.
-If you are not a family caregiver, take five now to learn how you can support friends and co-workers in this role.
+If you are not a family caregiver, take a moment to learn how you can support friends and co-workers in this role.